-Three flags in the MSR_DEBUGCTLA MSR (see Table 18-4) control the generation of branch records and storing of them in the BTS buffer: TR, BTS, and BTINT.
+Three flags in the MSR_DEBUGCTLA MSR (see Table 18-4), IA32_DEBUGCTL (see Figure 18-6), or MSR_DEBUGCTLB (see Figure 18-8) control the generation of branch records and storing of them in the BTS buffer; these are TR, BTS, and BTINT.
 The TR flag enables the generation of BTMs.
 The BTS flag determines whether the BTMs are sent out on the system bus (clear) or stored in the BTS buffer (set).
 BTMs cannot be simultaneously sent to the system bus and logged in the BTS buffer.
 The BTINT flag enables the generation of an interrupt when the BTS buffer is full.
 When this flag is clear, the BTS buffer is a circular buffer.